On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Proof of Chiral Symmetry Breaking from -independence

 \subsection{Proof of $N_f$-independence}

 In the past literature $N_f$-independence was assumed to hold based on empirical arguments.
 Given its centrality to prove chiral symmetry breaking, we want to derive a rigorous proof and spell out explicitly the assumptions which underlie its validity.
-To this aim, we first introduce the notion of uplifting and downlifting.
+Following Refs.~\cite{Frishman:1980dq,Takeshita:1981sx,Kaul:1981fd}, we can first check whether $\text{PMC}[N^\prime_f]$ can be solved, for any $N^\prime_f\geq N_f$, by the same indices that solve $\text{PMC}[N_f]$, and then check whether a solution of $\text{AMC}[N_f]$ is also a solution of $\text{AMC}[N^\prime_f]$, up to equations implied by $\text{PMC}[N^\prime_f]$.
+If the solution of $\text{AMC}[N_f]\cup\text{PMC}[N_f]$ is also a solution of $\text{AMC}[N^\prime_f]\cup\text{PMC}[N^\prime_f]$, then $N_f$-independence follows.
+We find that this is possible only for a spectrum of massless bound states that are interpolated by class-A tensors.